Considering abortion? What you need to know before an abortion procedure

 - To insist that if you are injured during your abortion procedure, you will be immediately transferred by an actual ambulance (not a clinic worker’s personal car) to the nearest emergency hospital or trauma center.

 We will talk through your rights with you so you will be well prepared to ask the questions you need answered.

 We will explain why it’s important to not allow anyone to perform an abortion on you until that person has completed the Physician’s Information section of the Patient Rights Form which we will give to you.
 At an abortion clinic, you may be asked to sign a statement indicating that you will not hold the clinic or doctor liable if you are injured or killed during the abortion.
 This is a violation of your rights and you deserve to keep all of your legal rights!

 Is your friend thinking about or considering abortion?

 If your friend is thinking about an abortion, she deserves to know specific information about abortion methods, risks associated with each abortion method, parenting options, adoption options, and more.

 Help her by making an appointment for her today.
 She will be able to receive information that will help her to make an informed decision about abortion.
 If she is wondering whether to have an abortion or not, or deciding whether to have a baby, help her today by calling Morning Star.

 If you made the decision to have an abortion, you may be experiencing confusion, fear, anxiety, guilt, panic, or hopelessness.
 We want you to know that there’s nothing wrong with these feelings.
 This is a typical and healthy reaction to a serious event in your life.

 You deserve to be heard and understood as you process this pain.
 Morning Star provides post-abortion support and abortion recovery classes that can help you find peace and healing after an abortion.

-We understand your situation is difficult and our caring medical professionals are here to help.
+We understand your situation is difficult and our caring medical clinic professionals are here to help.
 Call or request an appointment online today.